Bisyk/Bisyk/README.md

 **`Frontend Developer`**

 Hi there!
 I'm a 3rd-year computer science student from Ukraine, passionate about web development as well as programming in general.
 Every day, I strive to enhance my skills and explore something new in the world of coding.
-I have a strong enthusiasm for tackling real-world problems and challenges.
+I have a strong enthusiasm for tackling real-life problems and challenges.
 Let's connect and collaborate to create amazing web experiences together!

 <!--
 **Bisyk/Bisyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.